Origins in Staffordshire

 - Joseph (1791) was the author’s 3 times great grandfather and is described below.

-- Mary married a grocer, Aston living next to the Blue Bell in Lane End, Buckley in 1861.
+- Mary (1794) married a grocer, George Aston and was living next to the Blue Bell in Lane End, Buckley in 1861.
 The Astons were later innkeepers at the Blue Bell and opened a butcher’s shop that is there to this day.

-- Thomas married Ann Forster, publican of the Blue Bell Inn in 1856
+- Thomas (1801) married Ann Lewis and was publican of the Blue Bell Inn in 1856

 Joseph Kelsall was born in about 1791 in Buckley.
 He was a coal miner as listed in the 1851 census living on Bannel Lane.
 He died in 1863.
 Joseph married Esther Thornton at St. Deiniol’s, Hawarden on December 24, 1812.
 Esther was baptized May 13, 1790 at St. Deiniol’s, Hawarden and was the daughter of Robert Thornton and Margaret Read.